Why Volunteering Really Opens Your Eyes On The Road

 Early morning beach works, anyone?
 A stop in at @rescuepawsthailand is the pawfect excuse to visit Hua Hin.
 Volunteer on our Street Dog Rescue & Rehabiliation Trip now! 🐾❤️ #rescuepup #globalworkandtravel #volunteerabroad #volunteerthailand #volunteerwithus #volunteer #streetdog #thaidog #thailand #huahin #thailandadventures

 Seeing The World Locally

-Typically when people travel, the normal procedure is to travel from place to place every few days or so, to try cram as much in as possible.
+Typically when people travel, the standard procedure is to travel from place to place every few days or so, to try cram as much in as possible.
 With volunteering, you’re typically in one area or place, so you’ll get the chance to fully immerse yourself in the cultures of the locals, and really get to know the place you’re in.
-For example teaching English in Myanmar will likely have you stay put, giving you the chance to embrace and learn more about your surroundings everyday.

 You Learn What Reaches Out To You Most

 There are many types of volunteering programs you can go on, ranging from category to destination.
 Do you want to work with wildlife in Africa?
 Do you want to volunteer with communities such as orphanages in parts of South America?

 It’s easy to say we want all to do well, but really deciding what reaches out to you most is exactly what volunteering is all about.
 Everyone has a different commitment when it comes to volunteering, and embarking on a program is the path that allows you to decide yours.

 Being Part Of A Real Community

 It’s super common to make friends and form groups when you travel.
 Travellers whether solo or not tend to come together, forming almost a travel family.
 In volunteering, you will have the best chance to do that yet with more continuity in keeping that community together for longer.
 It won’t just be with your fellow volunteers but the local interaction is paramount, and that will definitely open your eyes when volunteering.